WolffunService/thetan-world-sdk-docs/README.md

 ### Step 4
 Inport new ThetanWorld SDK package, and restore your ThetanSDKNetworkConfig from backup at step 1

+# Integrate with Firebase AppCheck

+> [!IMPORTANT]
+> Firebase AppCheck is REQUIRED to verify authorized game client to access our services

+### Step 1: Import Firebase AppCheck into your project
+Follow https://firebase.google.com/docs/app-check/unity/default-providers to setup Firebase Appcheck in your project

+### Step 2: Create Service account with role AppCheck Verifier

 # Using Guide